stape-io/pipedrive-tag/README.md

 # Pipedrive Tag for GTM Server-Side

-This server-side tag allows you to create new persons and leads in Pipedrive directly from your Google Tag Manager Server container.
+The **Pipedrive Tag for GTM Server-Side** allows you to create new persons and leads in Pipedrive directly from your Google Tag Manager Server container.

 ## Features
 * **Entity Creation**: Supports creating **Persons** and **Leads**.